reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

 We're going to update our todos slice to track a loading state value, and dispatch an additional `'todos/todosLoading'` action as part of the `fetchTodos` thunk.

-Right now, the `state` of our todos reducer is just the array of todos itself.
+Right now, the `state` of our todos reducer is only the array of todos itself.
 If we want to track the loading state inside the todos slice, we'll need to reorganize the todos state to be an object that has the todos array _and_ the loading state value.
 That also means rewriting the reducer logic to handle the additional nesting:

 ```js title="src/features/todos/todosSlice.js"
 // highlight-start